crotteau/asteroids/README.md

   <img src='https://img.shields.io/badge/Lighthouse-F44B21.svg?style=for-the-badge&logo=Lighthouse&logoColor=white' alt='lighthouse'/>
 </div>

+## Local Use
+If you are cloning this to your computer, you'll need an API key.
+Requesting one is quick and easy!
+You can do so [here](https://api.nasa.gov/).
+Once you receive your API key (it should be instant), then go to the apiCalls.js file and replace `${process.env.REACT_APP_NASA_API_KEY}` with your key.

 ## Cypress Testing
 I used Cypress to implement E2E testing for this app.
 To run the tests:
 - `git clone` this [repo](https://github.com/crotteau/asteroids)